-There are still a few red flags to look out for: “Hydrogenated oils are trans fats which should be limited in the diet,” she says.
-“Trans fats have been extensively linked to heart disease, diabetes, and stroke.
+There are still a couple of red flags to look out for: "Hydrogenated oils are trans fats which should be limited in the diet," she says.
+"Trans fats have been extensively linked to heart disease, diabetes, and stroke.
 As of June 2018, trans fats have been banned from the food supply; however, as companies make the transition they are still found in some processed food products.
-Read the ingredients for hydrogenated and partially hydrogenated oils.”
+Scan the ingredients list for hydrogenated and partially hydrogenated oils."

-Fortunately, food brands know consumers are on the hunt for healthier products and grocery store aisles are full of better-for-you packaged snack options.
-Rounded up here are nine selections that all sync up with Gorham’s advice (no shady oils; short, simple ingredients lists).
+Fortunately, food brands know consumers are on the hunt for healthier processed foods—meaning more nutritious grab-and-go options—and grocery store aisles are chock full of better-for-you packaged snacks.
+Rounded up here are nine selections that all sync up with Gorham's advice (no shady oils; short, simple ingredients lists).
 As far as processed food goes, these are some of your best bets.

-Scroll down to see nine minimally processed snacks you can feel good about eating on the go.
+Scroll down to see nine minimally processed snacks and other healthy processed foods you can feel good about eating on the go.

 Healthy, minimally processed snacks